Navigating the Ukraine Conflict and Global Leadership - August 18th, Hour 2

 And he's already had success around the globe with India, Pakistan, Israel, Iran, Rwanda, Congo, Serbia, Kosovo, Thailand, Cambodia, Armenia, Azerbaijan, Egypt, Ethiopia.

-So I mean, he's trying.
+So, I mean, he's trying.

-Um I think if it does come down to a deal, I think it's going to end up being land swaps of some kind with security guarantees.
+I think if it does come down to a deal, I think it's going to end up being land swaps of some kind with security guarantees.

-Um I just hope there's an end to the killing myself.
+I just hope there's an end to the killing myself.

 Thank you very much.

-In contrast, uh Trump projects strength and leadership.
+In contrast, Trump projects strength and leadership.

-And President Trump, of course, determined to uh bring about an end to the war in Ukraine, a war that should have been averted, frankly, by Joe Biden, who actually did nothing to uh avert the war in the first place.
+And President Trump, of course, determined to bring about an end to the war in Ukraine, a war that should have been averted, frankly, by Joe Biden, who actually did nothing to avert the war in the first place.

-And let's not pick up the Niall, he never picked up a phone.
+Niall, he never picked up a phone.

 He never made one phone call.